apache/gravitino/docs/how-to-use-gvfs.md

 ## Authentication

 Currently, Gravitino Virtual File System supports two kinds of authentication types to access Gravitino server: `simple` and `oauth2`.

-`simple` type is the default authentication type in Gravitino Virtual File System.
+The type of `simple` is the default authentication type in Gravitino Virtual File System.

 ### How to use

 #### Use `simple` authentication type

 Please make sure that your Gravitino server also configure the `simple` authentication mode firstly.

 Then, you can configure the Hadoop configuration like this:

 ```java
 // Simple type allows the client to use the environment variable `GRAVITINO_USER` as the user.
 // If the environment variable `GRAVITINO_USER` isn't set,